MatthiasWeier/Everything-I-Learn/Hardware/CPU/README.md

    - **Cutting**: The wafer is cut into individual dies, each representing a single CPU chip.
    - **Packaging**: Each die is placed in a protective package with electrical contacts (pins or pads) for connecting the CPU to the system.

 This manufacturing process involves extreme precision, with circuit elements measured in nanometers (nm).
-For example, modern CPUs are produced at **7nm** or **5nm** process nodes, allowing billions of transistors to fit onto a single chip.
+For example, modern CPUs are produced at **7nm** or **5nm** (newest models go down to **3nm**)process nodes, allowing billions of transistors to fit onto a single chip.
 For example a hair is roughly **80.000nm** wide or the layer of sweat and oils left behind when a person touches a surface typically ranges in thickness from about **100 to 1.000 nanometers (nm)**.
 [CPU Manufacturing Process - Branch Education (Insane video quality)](https://www.youtube.com/watch?v=dX9CGRZwD-w)
 ## 4. Instruction Set Architecture (ISA) Basics